Hidden champions

-Hidden champions are relatively small but highly successful companies that are concealed behind a curtain of inconspicuousness, invisibility, and sometimes secrecy.
+Hidden champions are relatively small but highly successful companies that excel in their niche but are not well-known to the general public.
 The term was coined by Hermann Simon.
-He first used the term as a title of a publication in a scientific German management journal, describing the small, highly specialized world-market leaders in Germany.
+He first used the term in 1990 as a title of a publication in a scientific German management journal, describing the small, highly specialized world-market leaders in Germany.
 According to his definition, a company must meet three criteria to be considered a hidden champion: